 Star Corner Bolts

 You can learn a little bit more here, about why corner bolts are important on a safe.
 However Start Corner Bolts are a version of these bolts that are flat on the sides, and angular at the top.
-This gives a strong surface area, kinda like Liberty’s Military Style Locking Bolts.
+This gives a strong surface area, kinda like Liberty’s Military Style Locking Bolts (by the way, this is a great comparison between Fort Knox and Liberty).

 5 to 1 Gear Drive